LTC Risk Identification Guide

 DocumentationNo documented fall risk assessment or missing reassessments after status changes.

-Intervention FailureAlarms ordered but not used, not functioning, or alarms documented without response.
+Intervention FailureAlarms ordered but not used, not functioning, or documented without response.

 Event PatternUnwitnessed falls, repeated falls, or inconsistent narratives between CNA notes and nursing notes.